UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do both companies require a credit check?

-Yes, both TXU and Green Mountain typically require a credit check to sign up for post-paid plans.
+Yes, both TXU and Green Mountain typically require a soft credit check to sign up for post-paid plans.
 However, both also offer prepaid or deposit options for customers who may not meet the credit requirements.

 Can I transfer my plan if I move?